A Penny Well Spent

 ‘I wasn’t planning on asking for an invite,’ the captain explained.
 ‘I’ll have to break in while he’s not there.
 Lure him out somehow.’

 ‘No, we’re not doing a break in,’ HyJean protested loudly with a slight whine to her voice.
-This was another of his plans that she knew would not have a good ending and she was fed up of going along with them by now.
+This was another of his plans that she knew would not have a good ending, and she was fed up with going along with them by now.
 ‘This guy’s clearly dangerous and he already hates us, we’ll find another way.
 Let’s get some sleep and we’ll come up with a plan tomorrow.’

-After a long while of fiddling around, jabbing and twirling the tools around with no idea what he was doing, there was a light click and the lock released.
+‘Ow, my back,’ he muttered as he stood up.
+He crept up to a door at the back of the factory, glancing around as he went to keep an eye out for any guards or security cameras.
+It was pretty hard to see anything in the darkness, so even if there was any kind of security, he wouldn’t have noticed anyway.
+He successfully arrived at the back entrance door without being spotted, and pulled out HyJean’s lock-picking tools, which he’d “borrowed” when she wasn’t looking.
+He didn’t often take her things, as she was very possessive of them and he sometimes broke them accidentally, but he felt this was important enough to warrant risking it.
+After a long while of fiddling around, jabbing and twirling the tools with no idea what he was doing, he finally gave up and resorted to plan B. He took out his toilet brush with the mace on the end and gave the lock a good whack.
+It smashed and crumbled, falling helplessly to the ground like a slightly smaller sack of potatoes – like those baby new potatoes, which sell a lot better than the baby old potatoes, despite the fact that people are still eating something with baby in the name – allowing the door to swing open a little.
 The captain opened the door with a self-assured grin.
 He slipped inside, closing the door after himself.
 Inside, the lights were out and the whole factory was filled with an eerie silence.
-Though he’d only been there once, he managed to find his way around, wandering in and out of rooms until he recognised the factory floor.
+If there had been a violinist nearby, they would have definitely been playing quietly to accentuate the tension in the moment.
+Though he’d only been there once, the captain managed to find his way around, wandering in and out of rooms until he recognised the factory floor.
 He slowly made his way through the room, but stopped when he heard a noise.
 Nearby, he spotted a figure coming out of the very door he’d been planning to go through himself.
 He hid behind a large metal machine and watched as another figure walked over and met his shadowy companion.
-As they walked away from the door, they passed a window that illuminated them briefly, and the captain immediately recognised one of them as Lew, Bog’s assistant.
+As they walked away from the door, they passed a window that illuminated them briefly, and the captain immediately recognised one of them as Lew, Bog’s assistant – he’d know that toilet paper tie anywhere.
 He listened intently as they spoke.

 ‘Alright Jon,’ Lew said as he saw his colleague.